flintlib/arb/doc/source/acb_mat.rst

     No assumptions are made about the structure of *A* or the quality of the given approximations.

+    Two algorithms are implemented:

-    This function calls :func:`acb_mat_eig_enclosure_rump` repeatedly
-    to certify eigenvalue-eigenvector pairs one by one.
-The iteration is stopped to return non-success if a new eigenvalue overlaps with a previously computed one.
+    * The *rump* version calls :func:`acb_mat_eig_enclosure_rump` repeatedly to certify eigenvalue-eigenvector pairs one by one.
+The iteration is stopped to return non-success if a new eigenvalue overlaps with previously computed one.
 Finally, *L* is computed by a matrix inversion.
+      This has complexity `O(n^4)`.

+    * The *vdhoeven_mourrain* version uses the algorithm in [HM2017]_ to certify all eigenvalues and eigenvectors in one step.
+This has complexity `O(n^3)`.

+    The default version currently uses *vdhoeven_mourrain*.